 Regarding skills, as discussed above, it is likely to be difficult and expensive to find IT developers who are comfortable programming in both mainframe and mobile environments.
-Therefore, any toolset for enabling the mainframe should make it easy for mainframe and non-mainframe programmers to quickly create API components and services without the need for expensive and time-consuming reeducation.
-All of these mainframe environment-specific factors must be taken into account in evaluating best-of-breed tools for mainframe API-enablement.
+Therefore, any toolset for enabling the mainframe should make it easy for mainframe and nonmainframe programmers to quickly create API components and services without the need for expensive and time-consuming reeducation.
+"Regarding skills, as discussed above, it is likely to be difficult and expensive to find IT developers who are comfortable programming in both mainframe and mobile environments" All of these mainframe environment-specific factors must be taken into account in evaluating best-of-breed tools for mainframe API-enablement.

-Lessons learned from past mainframe integration projects
+Learning the lessons from past mainframe integration projects